Frithiof Holmgren

 1831-1897.

-A more macabre study that Holmgren undertook focused on whether beheading was a painless method of execution.
-Holmgren was therefore present at four beheadings to investigate the method from a physiological point of view.
+A more macabre study undertaken by Holmgren focused on whether beheading was a painless method of execution.
+Holmgren therefore attended four beheadings to examine the method from a physiological point of view.
+According to Holmgren, the case studies showed that beheading as a method met the requirements of painlessness.
+When the study was completed, he was also present at the execution of the so-called Alfta murderer in Gävle in 1893.

 Burial site: 0125-1141

-Image description: Frithiof Holmgren, unknown year.
-Photo: Unknown photographer / UUB.
-[The image is cropped]
+Image description: Frithiof Holmgren, year unknown.
+Photo: Unknown photographer / UUBThe image is cropped]

 Click here for an uncropped image